Intentionally working at something repeatedly in order to become proficient.

 Others who have achieved high levels of proficiency in their chosen field know that creating routines around how they practice ensures that anyone who puts in the time and effort to improve, will improve.

-There is always going to be something new to learn, and making the time or knowing where to start is a barrier for many business owners.
+There is always going to be something new to learn.
+Making the time or knowing where to start is a barrier for many business owners like you.

 INTENTION is what's needed whether practicing your favorite past time, or working ON your business.
 Intentionally make the time to analyze results, identify obstacles, and think strategically on how to continuously improve your business.